SAINT MARK'S

 I began attending St. Mark’s during the pandemic in 2020, where I met my life partner Brett Braud.
 I currently serve as a lector and intercessor, sing bass in the choir, volunteer in the church office, and assist with coffee team 4.
 I’m also in my third year of the EfM (Education for Ministry) program.
 In my spare time, I enjoy gardening, reading, and music.

-Because St. Mark’s has become such an important part of my life, it would be an honor to serve on the Vestry.
+Because St. Mark’s has become such an important part of my life, it is an honor to serve on the Vestry.

 Member, 2025-2027 Term